Bert-JanP/KQL-MISP/README.md

 ![Overview KQL MISP](Images/KQL%20MISP.png "Overview KQL MISP")

 Before you start implementing this solution think about your needs and the value that you want to get out of MISP.
-This solution offers a limited implementation in comparison to other MISP implementations (see section [Other implementations](#Other-implementations).
+This solution offers a limited implementation in comparison to other MISP implementations (see section [Other implementations](#Other-implementations)).
 If you want to implement a subset of the MISP feeds, only query on specific tables or have some fun with queries than this is the solution for you!

 ## NOTE!!
 This repo is still under development!!